-If you have missed the view of mountains on the previous day, enjoy the breathtaking mountain and sunrise over the mountain with a leisurely breakfast.
-After breakfast, enjoy the day at Samagaon both for rest and acclimatization.
-Today, we get acquainted with the rich Sherpa culture.
-We enjoy the sight of thousands of mani stones with Buddhist texts and pictures and the Sherpa women dressed in traditional clothes and ornaments.
-On a little hill, near the Sama village, is an old Gompa (Pungyen Gompa), a monastery with a great view of the glacier.
-It is named after Manaslu, Pungyen means bracelet, a good description of the two peaks.
+If you have missed the view of the mountains on the previous day, enjoy the breathtaking mountain and sunrise over the mountain with a leisurely breakfast.
+On this day we shall get acquainted with the rich Sherpa culture.
+Enjoy the sight of thousands of mani stones with Buddhist texts and pictures and the Sherpa women dressed in traditional clothes and ornaments.
+On the little hill near Sama village is an old Gompa (Pungyen Gompa), a monastery with a great view of the glacier.
 It was destroyed a year after the first unsuccessful Japanese attempt to climb Manaslu.
-Then hike to Birendra Lake nearby Sama village & Manaslu Base Camp, which takes about 3 hours.
+Also, hike to Birendra Lake nearby Sama village & Manaslu Base Camp.
 In the afternoon, return to Samagaon and enjoy the time as leisure.
 Overnight in Samagaon.

 Day 10: Samagaon - Samdo(3690m/4-5hrs)